Arif-AH/Scrap/README.md

 * yall wana chill?
 * hell yeh i do

-Now I'm on the testing branch
+Now I'm on the testing branch.
+I'm making even further commits to test this thing.